 The school will use its recovery premium alongside its pupil premium funding and report on the use of them as a single sum in their strategy statement.

-[Maintained schools] The school will publish the updated PPG strategy annually, in line with its statutory duties.
+The school will publish the updated PPG strategy annually, in line with its statutory duties.

-[Mandatory for maintained schools, excluding PRUs, and recommended for academies] The school will publish a link to the school and college performance tables search tool, as well as the schools’ individual performance tables page, on the school website.
+The school will publish a link to the school and college performance tables search tool, as well as the schools’ individual performance tables page, on the school website.

 Reporting